 What does the $300 buy?

 However, those that pass the test are permitted to move onto secondary school – or the equivalent of high school in the U.S. Recently, the Tanzanian government – under newly elected President John Magufuli – abolished school fees for all levels of universal standard education.
 This has reduced the cost of attending school in Tanzania.
-However, there are a host of other indirect expenses that need to be covered in order for the student to attend secondary school, even if they passed the test.
+However, there are many indirect expenses that must be covered in order for the student to attend secondary school, even if they passed the test.
 These expenses include:

 - Uniforms for boys and girls